J281417/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> No, as the class Smiley only creates the smiley circle and it not does not have a draw_eyes method unlike classes Sad and Happy

 > Yes, if other Smileys have a blink method like the class Happy

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> Yes, the class Happy blinks for 0.25 second

 > No, as a blink method can be provided different blink length in other Smilies